The Indiana Teaching and Certification Resource

 Growth in Teaching Jobs in IN through 20262

 For those seeking Indiana teacher certification, the highest priority should be completing an approved teacher education program at an accredited school.
 Indiana requires all teachers to complete a preparation program from a state-approved and regionally accredited institution.
 You can find a list of approved in-state programs here.
 The Department of Education also provides a listing of approved online and distance programs.
 Schools that are not approved or that are out-of-state and do not have regional accreditation will not qualify candidates for Indiana teacher licensure.
+To compare key metrics for these state-approved teacher preparation programs, you can use the sortable table on our Indiana schools page.

 Schools may also hold accreditation from the Council for the Accreditation of Educator Preparation (CAEP).
-Accreditation from this organization, which is the result of the consolidation of the National Council for Accreditation of Teacher Education (NCATE) and the Teacher Education Accreditation Council (TEAC), is a viewed as a marker of excellence in teacher education.
+Accreditation from this organization, which is the result of the consolidation of the National Council for Accreditation of Teacher Education (NCATE) and the Teacher Education Accreditation Council (TEAC), is viewed as a marker of excellence in teacher education.

 Indiana Teacher Education Requirements